Verizon Fios TV Review

 Verizon Fios’ Multi-Room DVR service lets you record up to 200 hours of HD programming.
 You can record one show while watching another, or you can record two shows at once while watching a third, previously recorded program.
-However, you can also upgrade to the multi-room DVR option, which lets you watch recorded programming on any of the other TVs in your home, provided they’re hooked up to a non-DVR set-top box.

 |DVR||Recording capacity||Price||Simultaneous recording|

 With Fios TV, there are two levels of service: Enhanced and Premium.
 The Enhanced service includes a DVR that can record up to 100 hours in HD, simultaneously record up to six shows at once, and costs $22 a month.
 The Premium service of Fios TV includes a DVR that can store up to 200 hours of HD programming, record up to 12 shows at once, and control live TV on up to 10 different televisions simultaneously; however, it costs $32 a month and requires two or more TVs (plus the set-top-box charge for each TV).

-Verizon delivers over 130,000 titles through their On Demand service, many of which can be streamed to iOS, Android, or Amazon devices via the Fios Mobile app.
-You can also use the Fios Mobile app to watch live TV (95 live channels).
-However, unlike a few other TV services, you can’t download your shows.
-So if you’re without an Internet connection, you’re out of luck.
+Verizon delivers thousands of titles through their On Demand service, many of which can be streamed to iOS, Android, or Amazon devices via the Fios TV app.
+You can also use the Fios TV app to watch live TV.
+You can also download your shows ahead of time if you know you won’t have internet connection, like traveling or train commutes.

 When we reached out to Verizon to sign up for Fios TV, all of the representatives were more than helpful.
 Sure, there were times when they were a little stiff, but each representative took the time to answer our questions and didn’t try to upsell us other Verizon products.
 Our experience confirmed what ACSI already concluded: Fios has great customer service.